🔄

 Improper installation can not only lead to performance issues but may also void your manufacturer's warranty, especially for factory-applied finishes.
 Professionals know how to handle the door without causing damage and can make any necessary adjustments to the frame for a perfect fit.
 For contractors and builders, connecting with a reliable supplier is essential.
 You can join a trade program to get access to specialized support and pricing for your projects.

-Plan Your Project Timeline
+How to Plan Your Door Installation Timeline

 A little planning goes a long way in making your door installation a success.
 Start by factoring in lead times, as custom doors will take longer to manufacture and ship than standard sizes.
 Once you have an estimated delivery date, you can schedule your installer.
 It’s always a good idea to wait until the door is physically on-site before starting any demolition of your old entryway.